Winter Operations & Snow Clearing

 Report Hazardous Conditions

 During snow events, the campus community is encouraged to identify areas in which conditions have made travel hazardous.
-Acknowledging the priority approach to snow clearing, individuals on campus can report areas that have been left unclear for a significant amount of time to FM Client Service team either by calling, 519-661-3304 or via email, email@example.com.
+Staff and faculty should contact their department's administrative officer, who will connect with Facilities Management.
+Students and visitors can report to FM Client Service team either by calling, 519-661-3304 or via email, email@example.com.

 Inclement weather and class cancellations